makkarss929/Zania_QA_API-langGraph/README.md

 ## Zania QA API - LangGraph

-* Creating a robust and scalable QA microservice using langraph
+* Creating a robust and scalable QA microservice using langGraph

 ### Diagram of Code Architecture